Senzoku District

 "Along with his one thousand baptisms, I suppose.
 How did you find this out?"

-Peterson, Thackeray had observed, drew his inspiration from Bennett, who was so good at looking good that Peterson never figured that all the while he was keeping up with Bennett he wasn't keeping up with anybody.
-Longstreet once confessed: "Ben and I mirf around most of the time.
-He doesn't even try to compete with Pete, despite all those stupid challenges they have.
-We just make up enough hours to make it look good."
+Longstreet once confessed: “Ben and I mirf around most of the time.
+He doesn’t even try to compete with Pete, despite all those stupid challenges they have.
+We make up enough hours to make it look good.”

-"But you always have more baptisms--"
+“But you always have more baptisms—”

 Longstreet answered with a shrug.

-The number of hours a missionary put in every day, Thackeray concluded, were in no way related to success in terms of baptisms.
+The number of proselyting hours a missionary put in every day, Thackeray concluded, were in no way related to success in terms of baptisms.

-Naked branches brushed against the telephone wires that crisscrossed over glistening cobblestones, scattering drops of water down on them.
-It was an old street, and the missionaries walked up and down it several times a day.
-At the station, they flashed their rail passes to the kippu-san and boarded the subway.
-The bulk of the commuter traffic had been delivered two hours before.
+The bulk of commuter traffic had been delivered two hours before.
 A few passengers stood, but only to stretch their legs.
-Two small old women, backs bent to dowager's humps under their gray kimono, occupied the reserved sections by the exit doors.
+Two small old women, backs bent in dowager’s humps under their drab kimono, occupied the reserved sections by the exit doors.
 Housewives and children sat on the worn, red plush bench seats that ran the length of the cars on each side.

-Thackeray and Longstreet didn't know what he was talking about.
-Chadwick explained: "Kyatchi serusu.
+Thackeray and Longstreet didn’t know what he was talking about.
+Chadwick explained: “It’s called catch sales.
 Another one of those lovely English loan words.
 You start with a bunch of marketing agents posing as pollsters or whatever.
-Our age, or looking it.
-They hang around train stations and target--you got it--high school, college students.
-Kids who've got time on their hands, money in the pocket, and the misconception they're a lot smarter and hipper than they really are, but have never experienced a truly in-your-face sales job.
-See, they don't know your limits.
-It's easy to make them forget their own.
-Well, you get them into a friendly environment--in our case, naturally, the church--and you make the sale.
-That what it means--you catch them, you sell them, you don't let them off the line.
-Hey, call it friendshipping."
+Our age.
+They hang around train stations and target—you got it—high school, college students.
+Kids who’ve got time on their hands, money in their pockets, and who think they’re a lot smarter and hipper than they really are, but have never experienced a truly in-your-face sales job.
+See, they don’t know your limits, how far you’re willing to go.
+It’s easy to make them forget their own.
+Well, you get them into a friendly environment—in our case, naturally, the church—and you make the sale.
+That’s what it means—you catch them, hook them, and don’t let them off the line until you’ve instilled in them that intangible illusion of mutual obligation.”

 Longstreet objected, "I heard Kyle got it from the Moonies."

-They arrived at the Gotanda station plaza.
-Peterson set out to catch his limit.
-Thackeray tried his best to pretend he didn't know him.
-By noon, Peterson had eleven contacts, four intro lessons, and one lesson appointment--one lesson appointment, three intro-lessons and five contacts more than his companion.
+By noon, Peterson had eleven contacts, four intro lessons, and one lesson appointment—one lesson appointment, three intro lessons and five contacts more than his companion.
 Being ineffective bothered Thackeray.
-Bennett continually reminded him that his stats weren't "up to par," but then Bennett's remonstrations were far more tolerable than Peterson's attempts to motivate him.
-"Pick it up," he was always saying.
-"Time to pick it up, elder.
-Let's do the work.
-Let's get dedicated.
-Let's remember those goals!"
+Bennett continually reminded him that his stats weren’t “up to par,” but then Bennett’s remonstrations were far more tolerable than Peterson’s attempts to motivate him.

-Peterson never ran out of faith-promoting phrases and Thackeray hated eki dendou all the more because of them.
-He couldn't rid himself of the belief that approaching a perfect stranger and telling him something he probably didn't want to hear was contrary to good Christian behavior.
+Peterson never ran out of faith-promoting phrases and Thackeray hated eki dendo all the more because of them.
+He couldn’t rid himself of the belief that approaching a perfect stranger and telling him something he probably didn’t want to hear was contrary to good Christian behavior.
 Even so, he thought he might try harder when he learned the language.
-It was hard enough to know what to say in English, let alone in Japanese.
+He hardly knew what to say in English, let alone in Japanese.
 He knew that in a few more months he would do better, but Peterson expected him to do better now.
-Like Longstreet.
-Longstreet did better without even trying.

 "They want to see our green books," said Peterson.

-"What was that all about?"
+“What was that about?”

 Peterson shrugged.
 "Nothing."

-Thackeray asked Chadwick for an explanation that evening.
-"So what happens if you don't have your green book when they ask for it?"
+“What happens if you don’t have your green book when they ask for it?”

 "You go directly to jail and do not pass go."